 Long-Term Care Insurance - What Type of Policy is Right For You?

-This summer, I helped two separate families who experienced life changing medical diagnoses and now require long-term care services.
+This summer, I helped two separate families who experienced life-changing medical diagnoses and now require long-term care services.
 Many of you know that Linnea and I were caregivers for her father for five years following his stroke.
 Given our experience with the physical, mental, and emotional toll caregiving can have on a family, long-term care discussions have always been an important piece of the work I do.

 What is the purpose of long-term care insurance?